mautic/developer-documentation-new/docs/rest_api/campaigns.rst

 .. vale off

-Remove contact from a campaign
+Remove Contact from a Campaign
 ******************************

 .. vale on